 He quietly shared with him, “I want to give you two Scriptures that express two different outlooks you can live by.
 The first is Genesis 42:36 when Jacob said, ‘All these things are against me.’
 The second is Romans 8:37, ‘In all these things we are more than conquerors through Him who loved us’.”

-The third text speaks of enduring faith in the midst of battle that leads to overwhelming victory.
+The second text speaks of enduring faith in the midst of life’s afflictions that leads to overwhelming victory.
 “In all these things we are more than conquerors through Him who loved us” (Romans 8:37).
-The apostle Paul is writing here and enumerates “all these things” in verse 35: “tribulation, distress, persecution, famine, nakedness, peril, sword.”
+The apostle Paul is writing here and enumerates the “all these things” in verse 35: “tribulation, distress, persecution, famine, nakedness, peril, sword.”
 With all due sympathy to that difficulty you might be experiencing, for most of us, (apart from distress) we have not experienced such extreme calamities.

 Whatever you are dealing with; a health matter, grief, finances, unemployment, betrayal, or any hurtful matter remember to make the right choice regarding your attitude.
 You can wallow in self-pity and cry out to any who will listen, “All these things are against me”.
 Or you can victoriously declare, in all these things I am more than a conqueror through Him who loves me.
 As a believer, recognize that God works in and through all these things for our ultimate good to accomplish His eternal purpose.

 Daily prayer: Father, troublesome times come to all and we who believe in Christ are no exception.
 I’m so thankful that Jesus forewarns us that we will experience troubles as long as we are in this world.
 He also reassures us that, even in the midst of our trouble, we can experience victorious joy because He overcame the world.
 And because He overcame the world we too can be overcomers.
 We are more than conquerors through Him who loves us.
 For that we are eternally grateful.
 Amen.